MichaelNeas/laboratory/practice/swift/pointsOfInterest.md

 Structs are passed by value and classes are passed by reference.
 Structs contain all value types, and they are lighter weight than classes.
 As a rule of thumb you can use structs when you anticipate objects only having value types.

+Structs are generally light weight and clean because they do not support inheritence.

 ### What are value types and what are ref types in swift?

 Anything that's a custom object is passed by reference.